abu271/book-api/README.md

 3. Next run `docker-compose up`
 4. Access API on `http://localhost:8000/`

-**Note:** Important to configure git hooks to enforce certain rules.
-Run this command in terminal in the root directory.

-`git config core.hooksPath .githooks`

 # **API Endpoints**
 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.